Art

 Peg Churchill Wright, Albany Press, 11/94

-Lydia exhibits site-specific installations, drawings, oil paintings on paper, and public art.
+Lydia exhibits site-specific installations, drawings, paintings on paper, and public art.
 She has had solo exhibits at museums, university galleries, and art centers including the Albany Institute of Art, Brandeis University, Smith College, the Springfield Museum of Fine Arts, the Montserrat College of Art, the University of Massachusetts, and Wheelock College.

 Lydia’s permanent public art is installed in schools and rest homes in New England.
 She has received numerous arts grants for public art projects.

-Lydia is currently working on a graphic novel.
-She was an art and writing resident at the Cité Internationale des Arts in Paris from July 2017-June 2018.
+Lydia was an art and writing resident at the Cité Internationale des Arts in Paris from 2017-2018.
 She has attended artist residencies at the American Academy in Rome, CAMAC in France, and the Vermont Studio Center.
 Her graphics have been in various magazines, journals, brochures and posters.

 Her community involvement extends to membership in various artist organizations, including the Los Angeles Art Association, and arts advocacy work, including the Art Miles Project — supervising of a youth mural for a 2010 UNESCO exhibition.